ZuzutheDataGuy/understanding-ai/README.md

 # Understanding Artificial Intelligence

 ## Project Overview
-This repository contains a **comprehensive knowledge base on Artificial Intelligence (AI)**, collaboratively created by three learners.
+This repository contains a **comprehensive knowledge base on Artificial Intelligence (AI)**, collaboratively created by Chezlin Azau and Zuhayr Adams.
 The aim is to provide a structured, beginner-friendly guide to AI concepts, techniques, applications, and ethical considerations, while demonstrating effective Git and GitHub collaboration.

 ---